vikas17a/terraform-awsvpc/README.md

 # terraform-sample
-A basic two tier application with terraform
+VPC setup with terraform with ec2 NAT instances in Private Subnet